rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 - either minimum (last 10 lines) or full logging of output from rsync, be carful not logging everything, the log file might be big
 - the log file can be inspected by open the output
-- the log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`
+- the log file is stored at `$HOME/.RsyncUI/macserial/rsynclog.txt`

 ## Monitor network connection

-RsyncOSX can monitor the network connection during execution of tasks.
-If a network connection is dropped during execution, RsyncOSX sends an interrupt signal to the task and it halts with an error.
+RsyncUI can monitor the network connection during execution of tasks.
+If a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task and it halts with an error.

 ## Check data when loading

 - Check data

-By setting check data, RsyncOSX will check and if required clean logs.
+By setting check data, RsyncUI will check and if required clean logs.
 The check data flag is **not** persistent and have to be set each time.

 ## Ssh parameters (global)